 The Board requires that an applicant complete 30 semester hours or quarter hour equivalents of upper-level accounting courses.
 Fifteen (15) semester hours must be in face-to-face courses.
 The courses may be completed in one of the following ways.

-- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education, and after obtaining the degree, complete at least 30 semester hours of accounting courses from four–year degree–granting institutions or accredited community colleges, provided that all such institutions are recognized by the Board and that the accounting programs offered at the community colleges have been reviewed and accepted by the Board.
+- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education, and after obtaining the degree, complete the requisite 30 semester hours of upper division accounting courses from four–year degree–granting institutions or accredited community colleges, provided that all such institutions are recognized by the Board and that the accounting programs offered at the community colleges have been reviewed and accepted by the Board.

 Non-traditionally-delivered accounting courses may be considered to meet the accounting course requirements provided courses have been reviewed and approved through a formal, institutional faculty review process that evaluates the course and its learning outcomes and determines that the course does, in fact, have equivalent learning outcomes to an equivalent, traditionally delivered (face-to-face) course.

 Accounting courses that are recognized by the Board.